 3. If you see something, intervene.
 Not everyone is going to join this new, pro-mental health movement immediately.
 There may be people who don’t want to open up or are still too apprehensive to raise their hand.
 If you see someone who may be struggling, check-in, and see how they are doing with empathy and support.
 We can’t overlook warning signs when clinicians become short-tempered, withdrawn, or isolating themselves from others.
 Ask, “I know we are all going through a lot now…how are you holding up?”

+Preventing physician burnout is no easy task.
 We must create places and cultures where we feel safe and live in a world where seeking mental health services is viewed as a sign of authenticity and strength, embraced by their organizations and their leaders.
 Join us at the Foundation and Practicing Excellence in promoting clinician well-being and making health care safe for providers and patients.

 Sign Up For Updates